-- Photographs for rehabilitation projects shall include the following: - Refer to Chapter 2, Item 14, and the grant agreement for photograph requirements. - Color photographs documenting the site, the environment, and the exterior and interior conditions of the prospective project areas prior to the start of work. - Good, clear photographs of completed work must be submitted with the Completion Report.
+- o Refer to Chapter 2, Item 14, and the grant agreement for photograph requirements. - o Color photographs documenting the site, the environment, and the exterior and interior conditions of the prospective project areas prior to the start of work. - Good, clear photographs of completed work must be submitted with the Completion Report.
 The photographs must document the site and the environment and the exterior and interior conditions of the areas of completed rehabilitation.
 These photographs should be taken from the same vantage points as the photographs taken prior to rehabilitation work. - Color photographs of the project work in progress. - A color photograph of the project sign.